Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Couatls/Couatl.md

       desc: "When the escalation die is even, the couatl adds the escalation die to its attack rolls."
 nastier_traits:
     - name: "Ever-rippling"
-      desc: "The couatl can use more than one rippling scales attack during its turn."
+      desc: "The couatl can use more than one _rippling scales_ attack during its turn."
     - name: "Flee"
       desc: "Once per campaign, the couatl can take a “campaign loss” similar to the PC-oriented flee special action to escape from certain death, along with its allies."
     - name: "One or two icon-centric abilities"
-      desc: "Choose each appropriate ability from the couatl’s Icon-centered Abilities list."
+      desc: "Choose each appropriate ability from the couatl’s [[Couatls#^13thAge-Couatls-Table|Icon-centered abilities]] list."
 ac: "24"
 pd: "21"
 md: "21"